 - Present: David Ahmedt-Aristizabal, Tharindu Fernando, Simon Denman, Jonathan E. Robinson, Sridha Sridharan Patrick J. Johnston, Kristin R. Laurens, Clinton Fookes (Under Review) Identification of Children At Risk of Schizophrenia via Brain Activity Response and Deep Learning.
 IEEE Journal of Biomedical and Health Informatics.

-- Present: Jonathan E. Robinson, Will Woods, Michael Breakspear, Jordy Kaufman, Sumie Leung, Andy Young, & Patrick J. Johnston (Under Review).
+- Nov 2019: Jonathan E. Robinson, Will Woods, Michael Breakspear, Jordy Kaufman, Sumie Leung, Andy Young, & Patrick J. Johnston (2019).
 Expectancy violations in the dorsal and ventral stream: A double dissociation study.
-NeuroImage
+NeuroImage.

 - Apr 2018: Jonathan E. Robinson, Michael Breakspear, Andrew W. Young, & Patrick J. Johnston (2018).
 Dose dependent modulation of the visually evoked N1/N170 by perceptual surprise: A clear demonstration of prediction-error signalling.
 European Journal of Neuroscience.